freeCodeCamp/guide/src/pages/python/how-to-convert-strings-into-integers-in-python/index.md

 But you should keep in mind some special cases:

-1. A floating point(an integer with fractional part) as an argument will return the smallest nearest integer.
+1. A floating point(an integer with fractional part) as an argument will return the float rounded down to the nearest whole integer.
-   For example : `print(7.9)` will print `7`.
+   For example : `print(int(7.9))` will print `7`.
    Also `print("7.9")` will result an error since the string is an invalid argument to convert to an integer.

    ```py